serenolopezdarwin/cos551project/README.md

 Job submission script for use with SLURM.
 Should be modified based on user's cluster system.

+## job.sh

+Job to be submitted to SLURM.
+Should be modified based on user's cluster system.

 ### differentialexpressionanalysis.py

 Plotting script that performs differential expression analysis on